trecvid/Instance-Video-Search/README.md

 # Instance-Video-Search
-Instance Search (INS) Task at TRECVID
+This is a repository for the Instance Search (INS) Task at TRECVID